NYC guide for newcomers

 - Central Park, that’s one of the most beloved NYC attractions and the essential part of every NYC guide for newcomers.

 - The Statue of Liberty, that’s probably the most iconic New York attraction.
-Which is the reason why tourist-averse New Yorkers avoid it at all cost.
+Which is the reason why tourist-averse New Yorkers avoid it at all costs.
 Lady Liberty is a must-see.

-The great thing about living in Manhattan is that everything is very close.
-Literally, everything that you need in order to live your daily life normally and without hassle is usually within the walking distance.
+What is truly amazing about living in Manhattan is that everything is very close.
+Literally, everything you need in order to live your daily life normally and without hassle is usually within walking distance.
 From a practical standpoint, that is one of the greatest advantages living in Manhattan offers both to people who are single and young parents.
 Another advantage is that salaries in Manhattan are quite high.
 It is a fact that the average salary in Manhattan is significantly higher than the national average.
 Namely, the average household income in the United States is around $92,000.
 On the other hand, the average income in Manhattan is around $108,000.

 Once upon a time, Brooklyn was a tough and gritty neighborhood.
 That wasn’t even that long ago.
 However, over the last few decades, many Manhattanites decided to cross the bridge and get in touch with movers Brooklyn, due to the increasingly unbearable Manhattan climate.
 Simply, Manhattan became way too overcrowded and way too expensive.
-Consequently, Brooklyn was slowly transformed into something more refined and classy, and eventually became an only slightly less attractive version of Manhattan.
-Now, Brooklyn is the preferred destination of hipsters, with their high technology start-ups, and postmodern art and design studios.
+Consequently, Brooklyn was slowly transformed into something more refined and classy.
+It eventually became a slightly less attractive version of Manhattan.
+Now, Brooklyn is the preferred destination of hipsters, with their high technology start-ups and postmodern art and design studios.
 Their cumulation in Brooklyn in recent years led to drastic house prices increase, so bear that in mind.

 Brief monetary NYC guide for newcomers

-Don’t be intimidated by its spatial grandness or crowdedness, or the fact that NYC is the most densely populated major city in the US.
+Don’t be intimidated by its spatial grandness, crowdedness, or the fact that NYC is the most densely populated major city in the US.
 Reading this NYC guide for newcomers will help you orientate and make a well-informed first couple of steps.
 The rest, of course, is up to you.
-Welcome to Big Apple and good luck!
+Welcome to Big Apple, and good luck!